weiland/nix-config/README.md

 #### iCloud

+During Setup:

 1. Login in to iCloud
 2. System Settings -> iCloud -> iCloud Drive: enable *Desktop & Documents Folders*.
-3. Disable *Optimize Mac Storage* for Documents (and later Photos), so all data will be downloaded.
+3. Disable *Optimize Mac Storage* for Documents (and later in Photos, too), so all data will be downloaded.

 #### System Updates